 One method I’ve often seen is first frying the onions, and then drying and grinding them with the yogurt.
 I’ve tried that and it made a negligible difference in taste compared to the method of just using a food processor to finely grind the onions before browning them.

-If that sounds good to you, then feel free to join my mailing list so you never miss a recipe.
+If this Chicken Korma Curry sounds good to you, then feel free to join my mailing list so you never miss a recipe.
 Are you ready?

 Let’s do this!